swaldman/mill-daemon/README.md

   _**Note**: If you are running daemons under_ systemd _, this is just a nice-to-have backstop._ systemd _will try to delete the PID file when your process terminates without your intervention._

+  If you do set a shudown hook to delete the PID file **please check that the file is a file whose content is your process' PID before deleting**.
+  Don't blindly delete a file just because someone was able to get its path stuck in an environment variable.

 * By default, the daemon subprocess inherits the `mill` launcher's standard-in and standard-out.
   That gives _systemd_ control over where they should be directed, and is usually what you want.
   However, you can override

   * `def runDaemonOut : os.ProcessOutput`
   * `def runDaemonErr : os.ProcessOutput`

   to take control of these streams yourself, if you prefer.

 ### Examples